 - 18. We do not foresee any scenario where we would not be able to preserve continuity of study.
-However, if any course could not be continued and could not be taught out, our policy for refunds and compensation adheres to UUK principles https://www.bolton.ac.uk/assets/Uploads/Complaints-and-Appeals-Process-for-Applicants-2020-21.pdf and as an appendix to this document (Appendix 1). - 19.
+However, if any course could not be continued and could not be taught out, ourpolicy for refunds and compensation adheres to UUK principles and can be found at Appendix 1 at the end of this document (Appendix 1). - 19.
 The University takes its responsibilities to students very seriously.
-In the unlikely event of non-continuation of provision and there being no appropriate similar course to which the student can reasonably transfer, we will where appropriate, in principle be prepared to offer refunds or compensation in line with our Refunds and Compensation Policy.
+In the unlikely event of non-continuation of provision and there being no appropriate similar courseto which the student can reasonably transfer, we will where appropriate, in principle be prepared to offer refunds or compensation in line with our Refunds and Compensation Policy.
 Particular consideration will be given to ensure that students' are not disadvantaged by virtue of any protected characteristic.
-Additionally, appropriate recognition will be given to economic circumstances of the students involved in assessing for example what reasonable steps the students might have taken to mitigate impact. - 20.
-We have been recognised historically by HEFCE as not at a higher level of risk, and that we were in the top 25% of institutions in terms of days of operating liquidity, and one of the least indebted in the sector in 2018.
+Additionally, appropriate recognition will be given to economic circumstances of the students involved in assessing for example what reasonable steps the students might have takento mitigate impact. - 20.
+We have been recognised historically by HEFCE as not at a higher level of risk, and that we were in the top 25% of institutions in terms of days of operating liquidity, and one of the least indebted in the sector in 2018, 2019, 2020 and 2021.
 We have cash reserves which would be sufficient to provide any financial redress for those students adversely affected who may need financial support (even though we have not identified an increased risk of non-continuation of study).